xXx Chapter One: The Book of Sins and Virtues xXx

 His mouth was invisible underneath the mustache, but his eyes lit up with the signs of a smile.
 "Thank you, Powerpuff Girls, we'll take it from here."

 His eyes turned hard as he looked back down to Mojo.
 Wordlessly, the fat officer motioned for his smaller partner to take him away.
 Roughly, Mojo was thrown into the back of the car and then the doors were slammed shut behind him.
 Even through the thick plating of the vehicle, Mojo's screams of frustration and annoyance could still be heard.

-His eyes shifted nervously, "Of course, we'll do what we can."
-With that, the man waddled away and got back into the car.
+His eyes shifted nervously.
+"Of course, we'll do what we can."
+The man waddled away and got back into the car.

 A 'humph' was Buttercup's only reply.

-Buttercup's cheeks flushed, "I remember what happened!
-I'm not going to get carried away, and I wish you would stop bringing that up."
+Buttercup's cheeks flushed.
+"I remember what happened!
+I'm not going to get carried away, and I wish you would stop bringing it up!"
 She almost whined the last part.

 "Whatever, all I know is that you're going to lose!"
 As the house came into view, she started to move faster.

 Like usual, Buttercup was the first to reach the door, and she was in the middle of her victory dance when Bubbles landed beside her.
 "I think you need a new dance, Buttercup.
 That one is getting kind of old."